jonathanfox5/gogadget/docs/pages/getting_started/installation.md

    source $HOME/.local/bin/env
    ```

 4. Install gogadget using uv.
-Note that we are using python 3.10 instead of 3.12 that the other commands are using.
-This is to ensure that all dependencies build on ARM CPUs.
+Note that we are using Python 3.10 instead of Python 3.12 that the other platforms are using.
+This is to ensure that all dependencies build correctly on ARM CPUs.

    ```sh
    uv tool install gogadget --python 3.10 --upgrade